PUM-05/backend/README.md

 python3 src/manage.py test api
 ```

-- Create a super user (Follow the instructions in the command.
-The email is not required):
+- Create a super user, and make sure to follow the instructions in the command line (the email is not required):
 ```
 python3 src/manage.py createsuperuser
 ```